cat banner used in flea page

 To be successful flea control has to be done on 2 fronts.
 The cat and his bed and sleeping spots

-Treating the cat will get rid of the fleas and treating the bedding will get rid of the eggs larvae and eggs.
+Treating the cat will get rid of the fleas and treating the bedding and area where the cat has been will get rid of the eggs, larvae and pupae.

 There is more need for flea control in the warmer months.
 Because of the ability of the flea to slow down its development in poor conditions, a flea infestation can persist for several months with no animal present.

-Different insecticides are licenced in different geographic areas.
+Different insecticides are licensed in different geographic areas.
 Check with your vet, or with the the ministry of Agriculture or with Public Health departments for what is recommended in your area.

 Treating the Cat